-For Cheap Baseball Tickets, Try SeatGeek
+Cheaper Baseball Tickets?
+Try SeatGeek

 As I’m sure you know, it’s not the easiest thing to do.
 Baseball teams jack up the prices of the really good seats, especially teams that have become contenders of late and have increased demand for tickets.

 You’ve also got all those surprise fees that show up when you’re buying through the team or StubHub, so the listed price of the ticket is less than what you’ll pay.
 Sometimes much less, and you get a rude and annoying surprise at the checkout screen.
-And it’s a pain to go to the box office to avoid those fees.
+And it’s a hassle to go to the box office to avoid those fees.

 If your answer is “well, yeah, of course I would”, then SeatGeek is for you.